uscreen/create-fastify-app/README.md

 │   └── services
 │       └── noop.js
 ├── package.json
-├── pm2-dev.config.cjs
-├── pm2.config.cjs
-├── test
+└── test
-│   ├── helper.js
+    ├── app
     │   └── noop.test.js
-└── yarn.lock
+    └── helper.js
 ```

-`yarn create` will update itself and checkout the latest version of the boilerplate packed with lot's of best-practice settings and prepared for local dev and pm2 deployment.
+`pnpm create` will update itself and checkout the latest version of the boilerplate packed with lot's of best-practice settings and prepared for local dev.

 More Details can be found in `@uscreen.de/fastify-app` [README](https://www.npmjs.com/package/@uscreen.de/fastify-app)